-Ultra-wide band technology allows the transmission of high amounts of data over small distances with very low energy(Huhtala et al., 2007).
-In an indoor positioning system, Radio-Frequency identification signals are transmitted across a wide bandwidth and captured by an antenna.
+Ultra-wide band technology allows the transmission of high amounts of data over small distances with very low energy in a large frequency spectrum, giving it advantages over technologies such as global positioning systems that have lower battery life and accuracy (Huhtala et al., 2007).
+In an indoor positioning system based on uwb, Radio-Frequency identification signals are transmitted across a wide bandwidth and captured by an antenna.
 The tags worn by the individual cows allow precise and frequent localization of the animals with low power usage, even in cluttered indoor environments (Zhou et al., 2012).
 Upon development of appropriate data interpretation algorithms, indoor positioning systems allow studying and monitoring cow behaviour, including general activity, resting, feeding, drinking and social interactions with a single sensor system, giving it a relative advantage over e.g. commercially available accelerometer systems.
-Similarly, video-based systems(McDonagh et al., 2021) have the challenge of cow-identification, sufficient spatial covering, and high computation power requirements.
+Similarly, video-based systems (e.g. McDonagh et al., 2021) have the challenge of cow-identification, sufficient spatial covering, and high computation power requirements.
 Despite its continuous development and high potential for animal monitoring, uwb-based positioning is yet sparingly adopted for livestock applications.
 As for many new sensor technologies, the main reason for this is the lack of algorithms that translate raw data into information valuable to the farmer (García et al., 2020).
 In case of indoor positioning systems, data interpretation is complicated by the inaccuracy and noise in the time series, missing data, and its (unpredictable) heteroscedasticity (Pastell et al., 2018; Ren et al., 2021).
 The latter partly results from differences in behaviour, but previous research also highlighted dependency on the position of the animal in the barn with regard to the antenna and interactions of the signal with metal (e.g. the feeding rack) and water bodies (e.g., other cows) (Ren et al., 2022).
 These aspects hinder straightforward interpretation of the positioning data and its derivatives (e.g., distance travelled), also preventing wider adoption.
 Nonetheless, as dedicated processing of these data would tremendously increase data interpretation potential, for example for the classification of behaviour, several studies on this topic have been published in the past few years (Borchers et al., 2016; Hendriks et al., 2020; Maselyne et al., 2017; Porto et al., 2013).

 There is a high need for new methods that elegantly integrate and interpretation-farm collected longitudinal data on which decision support can be based.
 Additionally, automated, continuous and non-invasive detection of lying behaviour for health and welfare monitoring based on spatial data has not been described in the past.
 In this study, a two-step methodology to identify lying behaviour of dairy cows using a uwb-based indoor positioning system was developed and validated against the lying bouts returned by a commercial accelerometer-based system.
-The methodology relies on segmentation via the detection of simultaneous changepoints in two position-derived time series, considering both the (x,y) and in the (z)-direction, while avoiding fixed thresholds or severe assumptions on the statistical properties of the data.
-The individual segments are in a second step classified as 'lying' or 'non-lying' based on a set of statistical properties.
+The methodology relies on segmentation via the detection of changepoints, which are in a second step classified as 'lying' or 'non-lying' based on a set of their statistical properties.

 3 Materials & methods